-As the world takes steps towards building a climate safe, deforestation free, water secure future, disclosure provides the bedrock for ambitious action.
-As the richest and most comprehensive dataset, CDP's data both fuels and tracks global progress towards building a truly sustainable economy for people and planet.
+As the world takes steps towards building a climate safe, deforestation free, water secure future, ambitious corporate action is more crucial than ever.
+Disclosure through CDP provides the bedrock for this.
+As the world’s most comprehensive dataset, CDP's data both fuels and tracks global progress towards building a truly sustainable economy for people and planet.

-There is a high and growing market demand for environmental disclosure.
+There is a high market demand for environmental disclosure that is growing constantly.

-590 investors with over US$110 trillion in assets and 150+ large purchasers with over US$4 trillion in procurement spend are requesting thousands of companies to disclose their environmental data through CDP.
+746 investors with over US$136 trillion in assets and 340+ large purchasers with over US$6.4 trillion in procurement spend are requesting thousands of companies to disclose their environmental data through CDP.

 There are tangible business benefits to be gained from responding to your stakeholder’s requests for disclosure: